Pescara was originally a small fishing village, now a modern beach-side city.

 Following on from my last post on Pompeii: Our driver then drove us from Pompeii to Salerno train station where we were to catch a train back to Rome.
-I have discovered that I can sleep just about anywhere — including on the steps of the main train station entrance, with my head resting on my folded arms across my bag.
-Not quite as impressive as my cousin’s husband, who managed to fall asleep up a tree on Melbourne’s busy Bourke Street one Saturday night, after being ejected from a nightclub… but impressive nonetheless.
+I have discovered that I can sleep just about anywhere — including on the steps of the main train station entrance.

 Unfortunately our train was running late, due to a railway line fault.
 We had a connecting trip planned for the next leg to Pescara, on Italy’s east coast, departing from Roma Tiburtina station (which is about 10 minutes by taxi from Roma Termini).
 Our taxi driver drove as all Rome’s inhabitants seem to (read: manic), but we still missed our train (by a minute!) — the last train for the evening.
-I would like to tell you that I remained calm, but alas, I think you know me better than that.
+I did not remain calm.
 I had visions of sleeping with a garden gnome in a photo booth at the train station, a’la Amelie.
 Thankfully, hubby kept his cool, and used his phone’s internet connection (which probably cost a small fortune) to find the details of a Best Western local to Tiburtina station.
-It was simple and kind of in the dodgy end of town, but blimey, I was overjoyed!
+It was simple and kind of in the dodgy end of town, but I was overjoyed!

 The following morning we made it to our intended destination: Pescara.
 Pescara is not normally frequented by overseas tourists — it doesn’t have the monumental draw-cards of other cities.
 To me, it felt a little like a quieter version of Queensland’s Gold Coast — a huge stretch of beach with sun-lounges and beach umbrellas as far as the eye can see.
 It is obviously a popular beach holiday destination for the local Abruzzo region.
 We made the trek there because hubby’s father was born in the region.
 He moved here to Melbourne with his mother and father when he was just four years old.